kimono-koans/httm/README.md

 # execute httm
 httm -i -R ~
 ```
-Browse all files, recursively, in folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots (only available for btrfs-snapper and ZFS datasets).
-Difference from above is here you're not browsing files in a live directory:
+Browse all files, recursively, in a folder backed up via `rsync` to a remote share, and view unique versions on remote snapshots directly (only available for btrfs-snapper and ZFS datasets).
+Note: The difference from above is here you're not browsing files from a "live" directory:
 ```bash
 httm -i -R /Volumes/Home
 ```